HeardLibrary/digital-scholarship/lod/sparql.md

 }
 ```

-The CONSTRUCT query can have PREFIX definitions in a prolog and can be restricted to particular graphs by FROM statements just as in the case of SELECT queries.
+The CONSTRUCT query can have PREFIX definitions in a prolog and can be restricted to particular graphs using FROM statements just as in the case of SELECT queries.

 Here is an example that can be tested at the [Vanderbilt SPARQL endpoint](https://sparql.vanderbilt.edu/):